 The fact that fibromyalgia can have symptoms similar to some serious illnesses makes it very important to make sure that you do not have any of those other illnesses before being given the diagnosis of fibromyalgia.Helpful?
 1 person found this helpful.

-Mehmet Oz, MD, Cardiology, answeredFibromyalgia is a better actor than Al Pacino and can mimic a variety of health conditions, some serious and some not too serious.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredFibromyalgia is a better actor than Al Pacino and can mimic a variety of health conditions, some serious and some not too serious.
 That's why your doctor will run important lab tests and take X-rays to rule out serious diseases.
 Here are some conditions that may mimic the symptoms of fibromyalgia syndrome:

 Helpful?
 3 people found this helpful.